GStreamer/gstreamer/README.md

 [version script](https://www.gnu.org/software/gnulib/manual/html_node/LD-Version-Scripts.html)
 to the linker.
 This can be used to control the exact symbols that are exported by the gstreamer-full library, allowing the linker to garbage collect unused code and so reduce the total library size.
+A default script `gstreamer-full-default.map` declares only glib/gstreamer symbols as public.

 This is an experimental feature, backward uncompatible changes could still be made in the future.